MayCooper/Python-Nearest-Neighbor-Truck-Logistics-Program/README.md

 •	Each module and function is designed to be self-contained, which enhances testability.
 Unit tests can be easily written and executed for individual components without the need for complex setup or dependencies.
 This modularity in design supports continuous integration and deployment practices, ensuring that changes can be tested and deployed with confidence.<br>
 <h4>Error Handling and Robustness:</h4><br>
 •	The program includes basic error handling and validation, particularly in user input and file reading operations, which contributes to the overall robustness of the application.
 Enhancing this aspect with more comprehensive error management and recovery strategies could further improve maintainability.<br>
 Overall, the software design of the Routing Program combines efficiency with maintainability through thoughtful architecture, data structure choices, and coding practices.
-This not only facilitates current operational requirements but also lays a foundation for future enhancements and scalability.
+This not only facilitates current operational requirements but also lays a foundation for future enhancements and scalability.<br>

 <h2>6.
-Describe both the strengths and weaknesses of the self-adjusting data structure (e.g., the hash table).</h2>
+Describe both the strengths and weaknesses of the self-adjusting data structure (e.g., the hash table).</h2><br>

-<h3>Strengths</h3>
+<h3>Strengths</h3><br>

-<h4>Dynamic Resizing:</h4>
+<h4>Dynamic Resizing:</h4><br>
 1. I find one of the key strengths of the ResizableDict to be its ability to dynamically adjust its size based on the load factor.
 This ensures that the hash table remains efficient in terms of access, insertion, and deletion operations even as the number of elements grows.
 By maintaining a balance between the number of elements and the bucket size, it significantly reduces the likelihood of hash collisions, which can degrade performance.<br>
 <h4>Efficient Access Times:</h4>
 2. The hash table provides average O(1) time complexity for access, insert, and delete operations under typical conditions.
 This efficiency is crucial for real-time applications where quick data retrieval and updates are essential.
 For example, in the package delivery system I've developed, the status of deliveries needs to be updated and queried frequently, making this characteristic extremely valuable.<br>